l4u/dactyl-manuform-mini-keyboard/README.md

 ## Features

-- Sidenub is disabled by default so that Kailh, Outemu and other switches can be used.
-If you use Cherry MX or Gateron switches, you can enable the sidenubs.
+- The use of sidenubs can be disabled.
+Sidenub should be disabled if you use Kailh, and Outemu.
+If you use Cherry MX, Gateron or Zealios switches, you can enable the sidenubs.
+- Spaces for rentention tabs are added.
 - One key in the thumb cluster has been removed.
 Other thumb keys are also adjusted.
 - The total height is reduced and wire posts are removed.
 This results in a higher printing speed and a lower cost.
 - A TRRS mount instead of a RJ9 mount is used.
 - A micro USB mount is used.
 A breakout board, or an extension cable can be used.
 - Screw posts are moved inside.
+The holes are designed for TRISERT® thread inserts 145m3.
 - The pro micro holder has been modified.
 Dupont cables can be used.

-## Future plans (PR is welcome)

-- Move screw posts 3mm upwards so that the bottom plate can be inserted into the case.
-- Add smoothing.

 ## Getting the case and bottom plate